How does the normalizing pins work?

 In this picture we have connected dupont cables for normalizing jack5 and it’s GND pin.
 Pin 25 (red cable) and 26 (brown cable).

-Here is an example how to use two Otto Passive Mono modules and configure them as combined passive multiples and trunk.
+Here is an example on how to use two Otto Passive Mono modules and configure them as combined passive multiples and trunk.
 This is possible by using the normalizing pins.